-- Food aid plays an important role in providing food security and saving lives after climate disasters.
-In - 31 2015, 14.5 million people were assisted through disaster-risk reduction, climate change and/or - 32 resilience building activities (WFP 2018).
-However, there is no agreement on how to better use - 33 emergency food aid, since it can come with unintended consequences for individuals, groups, regions, - and countries (Barrett 2006).
-These may include negative dependency of food recipients (Lentz et al. - 35 2005) or price increases, among others. - 36 Some authors state that tied food aid provided as "in kind" by the donor country hampers local food - 37 production (Clay 2006), although others found no evidence of this (Ferrière and Suwa-Eisenmann - 38 2015).
-Untied cash aid can be used to buy food locally or in neighbouring countries, which is cheaper - 39 and can contribute to improving the livelihoods of local farmers (Clay 2006). - 40 Ahlgren et al. (2014) found that food aid dependence of Marshall Islands due to climate change - 41 impacts can result in poor health outcomes due to the poor nutritional quality of food aid, which may - 42 result in future increases of chronic diseases.
-In this regard, Mary et al. (2018) showed that nutrition- - sensitive aid can reduce the prevalence of undernourishment. - In summary, based on AR5 and SR15 assessments that the likelihood that extreme weather will - increase, (e.g., increases in heatwaves, droughts, inland and coastal flooding due to sea level rise depending on region) in both frequency and magnitude, decreases in food stability and thus increases in food insecurity will likely rise as well (medium evidence, high agreement).
+Food aid plays an important role in providing food security and saving lives after climate disasters.
+In 2015, 14.5 million people were assisted through disaster-risk reduction, climate change and/or resilience building activities (WFP 2018).
+However, there is no agreement on how to better use emergency food aid, since it can come with unintended consequences for individuals, groups, regions, and countries (Barrett 2006).
+These may include negative dependency of food recipients (Lentz et al. 2005) or price increases, among others.

+36 Some authors state that tied food aid provided as "in kind" by the donor country hampers local food 37 production (Clay 2006), although others found no evidence of this (Ferrière and Suwa-Eisenmann

+37 production (Chay 2000), although others found no evidence of this (Ferrere and Suwa-Esseminant 38 2015).
+Untied cash aid can be used to buy food locally or in neighbouring countries, which is cheaper

+39 and can contribute to improving the livelihoods of local farmers (Clay 2006).

+40 Ahlgren et al. (2014) found that food aid dependence of Marshall Islands due to climate change

+- 41 impacts can result in poor health outcomes due to the poor nutritional quality of food aid, which may - 42 result in future increases of chronic diseases.
+In this regard, Mary et al. (2018) showed that nutritiondepending on region) in both frequency and magnitude, decreases in food stability and thus increases in food insecurity will likely rise as well (medium evidence, high agreement).

+43 sensitive aid can reduce the prevalence of undernourishment.

+In summary, based on AR5 and SR1.5 assessments that the likelihood that extreme weather will increase, (e.g., increases in heatwaves, droughts, inland and coastal flooding due to sea level rise